Please note that this group has been cancelled for the foreseeable future.

 Living with Dementia programme

-Pendleside supports people with dementia and their carers with sessions such as problem solving, advanced care planning, and maintenance support for the future.
-Sessions are held every Friday in the day services unit.
+Pendleside supports people with dementia and their carers with sessions such as problem solving, advance care planning, and maintenance support for the future.
+Sessions are held every Tuesday and Friday in the day services unit.

 How can I access the programme?